Shubiks/webpage/README.md

 Now it is a very basic page which i created through the instructions given in the platform.
 I am hoping to upgrade it with my own knowledge and ideas in future.

-The folder with coffee page name contains both HTML and CSS whuch was also created while learning through freecode camp.
+The folder with coffee page name contains both HTML and CSS which was also created while learning through freecode camp.